CERTCC/Vultron/docs/process_models/em/index.md

 However, because embargo management is a process of coordinating across Participants, it will be useful to distinguish between the _None_ state and an intermediate state in which an embargo has been proposed but not yet accepted or rejected.
-We might call this the $None + Proposed$ state, but we shortened it to _Proposed_.
+We might call this the _None + Proposed_ state, but we shortened it to _Proposed_.

-Similarly, we want to be able to discriminate between an _Active_ embargo state and one in which a revision has been proposed but is not yet accepted or rejected, which we will denote as the $Active + Revise$ state, shortened to _Revise_.
+Similarly, we want to be able to discriminate between an _Active_ embargo state and one in which a revision has been proposed but is not yet accepted or rejected, which we will denote as the _Active + Revise_ state, shortened to _Revise_.
 Finally, we wish to distinguish between the state in which no embargo has ever been established (_None_), and the final state after an active embargo has ended (_eXited_).
 Combining